CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/vault.md

 This contract is directly controlled by the `owner`, which is the ownership agent ([more here](./agents.md)) of the respective chain.

+!!!github "GitHub"
+    The source code of the `Vault.vy` contract can be found on [GitHub :material-github:](https://github.com/curvefi/curve-xgov/blob/master/contracts/Vault.vy).

 ---